 Food and Water

 Burmese pythons are usually good eaters, and it's important to be careful not to overfeed them or you will end up with an obese snake.
 Hatchlings can be fed mice or fuzzy rats, moving up to rats and eventually rabbits as the snake grows.
 The prey should be no larger than the width of the snake.
 Hatchlings can be fed one to two times per week but adult snakes only need to be fed every two weeks or so.
 Feed often enough to maintain optimum body condition.

 A dish of water should always be available for both drinking and soaking (for smaller snakes) and it should be changed frequently.
 As the snake gets larger, it will no longer be able to soak in its dish so you will need to regularly allow the snake to soak in a tub or pool of water.

 The most important consideration when choosing a Burmese python is whether or not you have the time, space and patience to care for it.
 Many owners become overwhelmed, resulting in captive-bred pythons being released into the wild—which is illegal in most areas for obvious reasons.

 The best way to become the owner of a Burmese python is to get one from a reputable breeder who can tell you of any health issues the snake may have.
 Burmese pythons are often the targets of poachers due to their beautiful and intricate patterns, and many snakes abandoned by their owners fall into the wrong hands.

 A healthy Burmese python hatchling will have its unique coloring as soon as it comes out of the shell, so don't accept any snake that doesn't "look" like a Burmese.
-Any signs of lethargy, redness around the mouth or signs of a respiratory infection are indications of a snake that has not been well cared-for.
+Any signs of lethargy, redness around the mouth or signs of respiratory infection are indications of a snake that has not been well cared for.